AdityaLab/MDL-ODE-Missing/README.md

 We integrate the datasets into each testbed, hence the datasets are in each folder.

-## Running the code
+## Running the MDLINFER code

 ### Step 1: Finding the reported rate alpha*

-The step 1 is to find a good reported rate alpha*.
+The step 1 of the MDLINFER is to find a good reported rate alpha*.
 You can run the step 1 algorithm in the step1 folder.
 The steps are as folllow:

 (1) For SAPHIRE model, please set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step1 folder.
 (2) Run 'getting_alpha.py' to do a linear search to find a good reported rate alpha*.